kovidgoyal/kitty/docs/keyboard-protocol.rst

 ----------------------------

-All numbers are in the Unicode Private Use Area (``57344 - 63743``) except for a handful of keys that use numbers under 32 (C0 control codes) for legacy compatibility reasons.
+All numbers are in the Unicode Private Use Area (``57344 - 63743``) except for a handful of keys that use numbers under 32 and 127 (C0 control codes) for legacy compatibility reasons.

 .. {{{